-After a lovely (and long) walk to the base station post the Corpus Christi celebrations (Read: Sight-seeing in Hallstat), we decided to take a one-way panorama funicular to the landing area and ticket for two.
+And so, after a lovely (and long) walk to the Hallstat Square post the Corpus Christi celebrations (Read: Sight-seeing in Hallstat), we decided to take a one-way panorama funicular to the landing area of the salt mine.
 Deepa decided to spend time walking in the hills while we, daughter and I, were bent on going to the belly of the hills and see its famous, age old salt mines.

 What to expect at the Salt Mines

 This was a tour that amazed us right from the very beginning.
-The mines, we were told, were as old as 7000 years.
-This, because, a pick dating to the Neolithic times in the 5000 BC had been discovered, and then more sign of mining in the Bronze age from 1500 BC.
-And then of course, ‘The Man in Salt’ from the 1000 BC tells a fine tale of how miners found and mined salt here….
+The mines, we were told, are as old as 7000 years.
+This, because, a pick, made of the horn of a stag, dated the Neolithic times in the 5000 BC, had been discovered.
+There are more proofs of mining in the Bronze age from 1500 BC, and then of course, ‘The Man in Salt’ from the 1000 BC tells a fine tale of how miners found and mined salt here….

 The tour starts with everyone changing over to protective clothing.
 Everyone then walks in, in a straight line, passing through well lighted and very interesting walkways, sometimes over rail tracks.
 The first stop is a cave where they show the first of many amazing multi-media presentations and 4K videos, informing about how the mine was formed, history of Hallstatt and the Salt Mines.
 As you walk, you come across multiple display areas showcasing tools and other artefacts – most famous of which is the oldest wooden staircase in Europe discovered in 2002.

 Frankly, I have never been to a tour where the videos and stories have been as spectacular and brilliant as they are in Salz Welten.
 The amazing 4K videos in actual locations, shows the way of life of the early miners, how the whole family (named Uldo and his family) worked, lived and died here.
 They are so informative and brilliant that I wished every child could see them too.